suren-atoyan/monaco-react/README.md

 #### `onValidate`

 `onValidate` is an additional property.
-An event is emitted when the length of the model markers of the current model isn't 0.
-After each change, if you have some syntax error or some kind of warnings, it will be fired with the current markers
+An event is emitted when the content of the current model is changed and the current model markers are ready.
+It will be fired with the current model markers

 ```js
 import React from "react";